AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-4-6-1.md

 description: Learn how to upgrade to  4.6.1 release of Adobe Experience Manager Guides
 role: Leader
 ---
-# Upgrade instructions for the 4.6.1 release (September 2024)
+# Upgrade instructions for the 4.6.1 release (October 2024)

 This article covers the upgrade instructions and the  compatibility matrix for 4.6.1 release of Adobe Experience Manager Guides.